philouail/reverse-met/README.md

   `MsQuality`, and produces a uniform per-file readout (`detection_tier`, `log2_ratio`, FWHM-outlier flag) across every dataset (`dataset-report.qmd`, `03`);
-- supports per-dataset within-study contrasts now and is structured to accept a future cross-dataset meta-analysis layer (`04`).
+- supports per-dataset within-study contrasts and the cross-dataset presence meta-analysis built on them (`05`).

 The pipeline is designed to be lifted onto **any parent–metabolite-pair question** that public MS/MS data can address —